ashwin6-dev/ashwin6-dev/posts/Mini Kahoot/project-breakdown.md

 * **Post-Question Feedback:** After each question, players should see how they performed and where they stand.
 * **Leaderboard Tracking:** A running leaderboard should be maintained and shown after each round.
 * **Final Results Screen:** When the game ends, players should see their final positions.

+### 5. Question API

+Although users won’t be able to create their own questions in Mini Kahoot, the platform still requires a set of questions to function effectively.

+To support this, the system must provide an internal API with the following capabilities:
+* **Question Creation:** Add new questions to the database (used internally by administrators or automated tools).
+* **Question Fetching:** Retrieve questions based on a natural language description (used during game creation to match relevant content).

 This feature specification provides an explicit "what" for this project.
 I can begin to design the architecture and think about how to implement this much easier now, having well-defined, concrete parts of the application laid in front